Here you will find resources to learn how Pyxel Edit works.

 You can also find useful info in the forum.

-Creating pixel art characters in Pyxel Edit, by Daniel BenítezFull course at Domestika (english subtitles available).
+Creating pixel art characters in Pyxel Edit, by Daniel BenítezFull course at Domestika (English, Portuguese, German and Spanish subtitles available).

-Pixel Art Character Animation for Video Games, by Daniel BenítezFull course at Domestika (english subtitles available).
+Pixel Art Character Animation for Video Games, by Daniel BenítezFull course at Domestika (English, Portuguese, German and Spanish subtitles available).

 Tutorials by Christopher Yabsley (Achebit).